Children's Health

 Write me a concise but easy to understand executive summary on the topic of "Chinese medicine treatments for Children's Health" based on the following research that I will give you.
 Your summary should be 2 paragraphs long in Australian English spelling and include references to the studies.

-A Randomised Controlled Trial published in 2025 in the journal Scientific Reports found that Jujube syrup presented improved results in treating pediatric functional constipation compared to polyethylene glycol, demonstrating a potentially effective and safe alternative treatment.
+A Clinical Study published in 2025 in the journal Scientific Reports found that Jujube syrup presented improved results in treating pediatric functional constipation compared to polyethylene glycol, demonstrating a potentially effective and safe alternative treatment.
 The researchers conducted a double-blind, randomized clinical trial involving children aged 2-10 years old diagnosed with functional constipation.
 These children were selected from patients referred to the gastroenterology clinic of 17-Shahrivar Hospital in Rasht, Iran.
 The eligible candidates were divided into two groups, each receiving either polyethylene glycol (PEG) or Ziziphus jujuba syrup (ZS) in a dosing range of 1-5 cc/kg/day.
 The patients were monitored over a three-month period, with bi-weekly check-ups in the first month, followed by monthly check-ups for the next two months.
 Additionally, liver and kidney function tests, as well as blood sugar levels, were verified at the start and end of the study.
 Out of 90 qualified children, 32 patients in the PEG group and 30 in the ZS group finished the follow-ups.
 The therapeutic response score in the group administered ZS showed a distinct improvement compared to those given PEG.
 Similarly, the average number of encopresis and pain scores, as measured by a visual analog scale, showed a significant reduction in the ZS group compared to the PEG group.
 Other indices, such as frequency of defecation and medication adherence, also showed a noticeable improvement in the ZS group.
 With only a few self-limiting side effects reported in the PEG group, it was determined that ZS provides a potential choice for functional constipation treatment without any adverse events or liver and kidney injury.

 A Randomised Controlled Trial published in 2022 in the journal Phytomedicine found that Parent-administered pediatric tuina is effective at reducing core symptoms of ADHD in preschool children and improves child appetite and sleep quality.
 This research involved a two-arm, parallel, open-label, pilot Randomized Controlled Trial, where 64 participants were assigned to two separate groups.
 Parents in the first group attended an online course teaching them pediatric tuina for ADHD, which they would then apply to their children at home.
 The second group of parents went through online training about a progressive muscle relaxation exercise and engaged in interactive physical activities with their children at home.
 Both groups carried out their respective interventions every other day for two month, each session lasting at least 20 minutes.
 The project measured the rate of recruitment, consent, participant adherence, retention and any adverse events.
 Upon investigation, both groups demonstrated improvements, with moderate effect size within each group.
 This was reflected in improvements in core hyperactivity and impulsivity symptoms.
 Parents also noticed positive changes in their children’s eating habits, sleep quality, and overall parent-child relationship.
 No serious issues were reported in relation to implementing the parent-administered pediatric tuina or from the interactive physical activity sessions.